chee-zaram/AirBnB_clone/README.md

 Here, the front-end for the console is developed, starting with a static web page written in HTML and CSS.
 Details on this can be found [here](https://github.com/chee-zaram/AirBnB_clone/tree/main/web_static).

+## RESTful API

+This is a web application which runs and manages the AirBnB clone API.
+It is a fully functional RESTful API, allowing you to create, read, update, and delete instances of the AirBnB clone.
+Implementation of the API can be found [here](https://github.com/chee-zaram/AirBnB_clone/tree/main/api/).

 ## Testing

-Unittests for all components of the application are well written and documented, and are contained in the directory [tests](https://github.com/chee-zaram/AirBnB_clone/tree/main/tests) at the root of the repository.
+Unittests for all components of the application are being written and documented, and are contained in the directory [tests](https://github.com/chee-zaram/AirBnB_clone/tree/main/tests) at the root of the repository.
+A lot of help is currently needed to test all functionality.

 You can run tests for all components of the application by using the following command from the root of the project repository: